I got this question before – and now I bought one, I hope I can help you choosing the right washing machine.

 And to endure 1600 rpm spinning speed, the washing machine must be sturdier and more balanced.
 In other words, it must be built better – so you can expect it to last longer.
 You can see that in same series, the higher model which supports 1600 rpm is always heavier than the lower end models.
 Yes – it’s to support the faster rotation.

-So if you have cotton clothes, and if you can afford it, I would suggest to go to 1600 rpm one.
+So if you have cotton clothes – which I suppose you do – and if you can afford it, I would suggest to go to 1600 rpm one.
+It’s nice to have the option, it is nice to have dryer (cotton) clothes, and it’s nice to have a washing machine that lasts longer.